Tom Kurvers - General Manager / Alternate Governor

 Masayasu Takaiwa, A.T.C. - Head Athletic Trainer

-Takaiwa begins his first season with the Iowa Wild in August of 2017.
+Takaiwa begins his third season with the Iowa Wild after being hired by the organization in August of 2017.
 He brings more than 15 years of athletic training experience to the club, with over eight years of experience in hockey.
 He graduated from the University of Nebraska Omaha in 2000 with a B.S in Athletic Training and a minor in Physical Education.
 In May of 2002, he finished his Master’s degree from Kent State University in Sport and Recreation: Exercise, Leisure and Sports Management.

 Takaiwa has worked as an athletic trainer/massage therapist for many hockey teams, including the Minnesota Magicians (NAHL), the Dallas Stars (NHL) and the U-17 USA Hockey program.
 He also worked for the Men’s ice hockey teams at Minnesota State University - Mankato, the University of Nebraska Omaha and Lake Superior State University.